yannbouteiller/rtgym/README.md

 Time-steps are being elastically constrained to their nominal duration.
 When this elastic constraint cannot be satisfied, the previous time-step times out and the new time-step starts from the current timestamp.
 This happens either because the environment has been 'paused', or because the system is ill-designed:
 - The inference duration of the model, i.e. the elapsed duration between two calls of the step() function, may be too long for the time-step duration that the user is trying to use.
 - The procedure that retrieves observations may take too much time or may be called too late (the latter can be tweaked in the configuration dictionary).
-Remember that, if observation capture is too long, it must not be part of the get_obs_rew_done_info() method of your interface.
+Remember that, if observation capture is too long, it must not be part of the `get_obs_rew_terminated_info()` method of your interface.
 Instead, this method must simply retrieve the latest available observation from another process, and the action buffer must be long enough to handle the observation capture duration.
 This is described in the Appendix of [Reinforcement Learning with Random Delays](https://arxiv.org/abs/2010.02966).

 ## Tutorial